asnar00/firefly/readme.md

 but the *link* can be made direct, as long as the editor understands the boilerplate.
 Most likely, we can actually just use a comment or decoration, or something clever with the function names.

+MORE PROGRESS:
+- now reads github repo given author / repoName / token (for private)
+- next: refactored graph system, backtrace properly.
+- then: architect for "tools / viewers" so it's all nice and expandable
+- each "tool" can read the output of any other tool, per-card, and look at context "around" any card (callers/callees)
+- first goal: ask questions about the code, get intelligent answers
+    - translate to pseudocode
+    - documentation page: howto etc.
+    - process other documentation pages!

+- OK so I should have a nice fat database of every line of every file.

 NEXT STEPS:
 - had a good chat with Evan + Dean - lots of food for thought.
 - Key observation is that we can use firefly as a sort of "platform" : to view line-number-led console readout data in situ, within a graph, and visualise any kind of data.